Disclosure: I get commissions for purchases made through links in this post. This helps keep this website running.

 First, log in to Amazon.com on your laptop or desktop computer.
 In the search bar, type in the name of the tune you are looking for, and just to the left of that, use the category menu (circled in image below) to select "Digital Music":

-If you've found the tune you wanted, press the yellow "Buy song" button.
-It will have the price clearly labeled on it.
-The purchase works the same way as all your other Amazon purchases, with a couple of main differences:
+Digital music purchases work the same way as all your other Amazon purchases, with a couple of main differences:

 - MP3's do not go into a shopping cart like your physical purchases do.
 Therefore, if you want to buy 5 songs then it has to be done in 5 transactions.
 Yes, it's a bit annoying.

 Don't stress too much about the Amazon app that they're pushing.
-There are better ways to get your music onto your phone - if you use their app to listen to your tunes, you will wind up chewing through your data plan.
+There are better ways to get your music onto your phone - if you use their phone app to listen to your tunes, you could wind up chewing through your data plan.
 I usually just close that dialog box to make sure I'm not getting into anything I don't need.
 Next, you'll get this window, where you have the option to download:

 I know it's more tempting to press "Play now", but really you do want to press "Download purchases" so you can have your music on your computer and not have to log into Amazon every time you want to listen to it.
 Once you press the download button, you'll get a dialog box come up from your computer asking if you want to save it, so go ahead and confirm that.
 I recommend saving it into your "Music" folder and not the default "Downloads" folder.
 Most computers and laptops have a pre-made Music folder, and this is where your computer's built-in music player will tend to look first for tunes.
 But the main thing is to download it somewhere on your computer.

 That's it!
-How to play your music:
+How to play your music

 If you're not sure how to play your MP3, just double-click on the track; your computer's default music player will know what to do with it.